 On March 9, 2009, a jury trial commenced solely for the claim of Gary and Janice Ogg, the designated class representatives.
 On March 18, 2009, the jury rendered a verdict in favor of Gary and Janice Ogg setting compensatory damages of \$8,863 and punitive damages of \$35,000.
 The Court did not enter a final judgment on this verdict and therefore the amount of the verdict cannot at this time be judicially collected.
 Although we believe that the particular circumstances of each class member may result in a different measure of damages for each member, if the same measure of compensatory damages was used for each member, the aggregate compensatory damages would be approximately \$16.2 million plus the possibility of an award of attorneys' fees, prejudgment interest, and punitive damages.
-Mediacom LLC is vigorously defending against the claims made by the other members of the class, including filing and responding to post trial motions and preparing for subsequent trials, and an appeal, if necessary.
+Mediacom LLC is vigorously defending against the claims made by the other members of the class, including filing and responding to post trial motions, which include filing a motion to decertify the class and responding to the plaintiffs' summary judgment motion, and preparing for subsequent trials, and an appeal, if necessary.